 Strategic Human Resource Management: An HR Professionals Toolkit

 Great!
-Just what we need, another book on HR and how to behave strategically.
+Just what we need, another book on HR, and how to behave strategically.
 Is that what you are thinking?
 Think again!
-This is not just another academic book on HR strategy with the typical chapters on Performance Management, Employee Relations etc. This is something special, authored by someone even more special.
+This is not just another academic book on HR strategy with the typical chapters on Performance Management, Employee Relations, etc. This is something special, authored by someone even more special.
 ‘Strategic Human Resource Management: An HR Practitioner’s Toolkit’ is Karen Beaven’s work.

-There is something for everyone, whether you are at the start of your career trying to figure things out and how to apply your understanding of HR in the work context, or a seasoned veteran wanting guidance on how to develop yourself and your team to add greater value.
-The way the book is structured encourages the reader to delve into the specific area they need guidance on, although, I would recommend it is read from cover to cover.
+There is something for everyone.
+It is an excellent guide if you are at the start of your career, trying to figure things out.
+Or you are trying to learn how to apply your understanding of HR in the work context.
+It is also handy to a seasoned veteran.
+It guides you on how to develop yourself and your team to a higher value.
+Karen has structured the book in a way that encourages the reader to delve into the specific area.
+However, I recommend you read cover to cover.
 Some HR practitioners, myself included, are blind to our own shortcomings!

-Beaven’s ‘Strategic Human Resource Management’ presents a road map to becoming a leading HR Professional and offers a new innovative model for developing oneself.
+Beaven’s ‘Strategic Human Resource Management’ presents a road map to becoming a leading HR Professional.
+It also offers a new innovative model for developing oneself.
 It is an easy read and, thankfully, avoids excessive use of jargon.
-Whilst not an academic piece of work, it is still well referenced should the reader wish to delve further into any given area if they so wish.
+Whilst not an academic piece of work, it is still well referenced.
+And that allows the reader to delve further into any given area if they so wish.

 In fact, the book presents itself as a virtual conversation with an HR mentor.
 It offers practical advice in every chapter.
 And it challenges the reader out of their comfort zone.
 It stretches the reader’s understanding and broadening their HR remit.